yyang/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 Discussions
 ############################

 Discussions, or discussion forums, foster interaction among your students and between students and course staff.
-You set up discussion topics and categories when you create your course, and then run and moderate discussions throughout the course to guide participation and develop course community.
+You can set up different topics and categories to guide these interactions when you create your course, and then run and moderate discussions throughout the course to encourage participation and develop course community.

 Discussions are also excellent sources of feedback and ideas for the future.